Salman of Saudi Arabia: Marriages and issue

-Salman's third wife is Fahda bint Falah Al Hithlain, grand-daughter of Rakan bin Hithlain and great-granddaughter of Dhaydan bin Hithlain, leaders of the Al Ajman tribe.
-She has borne the king six sons, being:
+Salman's third wife is Fahda bint Falah Al Hithlain, granddaughter of Rakan bin Hithlain and great-granddaughter of Dhaydan bin Hithlain, leaders of the Al Ajman tribe.
+U.S. intelligence officials believe that King Salman has been kept apart from Princess Fahda for several years, on the orders of their son Prince Mohammed bin Salman.
+She has six sons with Salman: